DougReeder/elfland-glider/README.md

 Trees can be miles tall.
 Houses might be too small to live in or absurdly large.
 Days may consist of a half-dozen minutes of light, followed by a minute of twilight.
+Or, the sun might traverse a figure-8 in the sky.
 Ocean waves could be 100 m tall.
 Elfland Glider is *not* cutsey nor childish, but omit anything inappropriate for children.